Mount Joy Township, Adams County, Pennsylvania

 Mount Joy Township is a township in Adams County, Pennsylvania, United States.
 The population was 3,670 at the 2010 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 67.9 sqkm, of which 67.3 sqkm is land and 0.6 sqkm, or 0.86%, is water.
+It contains part of the census-designated place of Lake Heritage.